-After meeting with HDAPP, a victim's complaint is reviewed to determine if a formal investigation should be conducted.
-For purposes of the investigation and adjudication process, the victim is referred to as the "Complainant" and the accused person is referred to as the "Respondent."
-Most allegations of sexual violence that are reported to the University are investigated.
+After meeting with HDAPP, a victim's complaint is reviewed to determine if a formal investigation should be conducted; most allegations of sexual violence that are reported to the University are investigated.
 If an investigation is warranted, the Title IX Officer will appoint a University investigator.
-Investigators receive annual training on issues related to sexual assault, domestic violence, dating violence and stalking and how to conduct an investigation that protects the safety of victims and promotes accountability.
-Both the Complainant and the Respondent will be notified of the charges and investigation, and each will have the same rights during it, including, but not limited to, the right to: (1) be accompanied by an adviser and a support person of their choice at any stage of the process, and (2) be simultaneously informed in writing of the outcome of the investigation.
+Investigators receive annual training on issues related to sexual assault, domestic violence, dating violence, and stalking; and how to conduct an investigation that protects the safety of victims and promotes accountability.
+Both the Complainant and the Respondent will be notified of the charges and investigation, and each will have the same rights during it, including, but not limited to, the right to:

+- 1) be accompanied by an adviser and a support person of their choice at any stage of the process, and - 2) be simultaneously informed in writing of the outcome of the investigation.

 Investigators apply a preponderance of evidence standard to make a determination of responsibility.
 Procedures used to ensure a full, fair, and impartial investigation are described in the UC Sexual Harassment and Sexual Violence Policy (Appendix A).

 The University investigator will separately meet with the Complainant and Respondent, and other potential witnesses, to gather information.
+Neither a Complainant nor witness in an investigation of sexual violence will be subject to disciplinary sanctions for a violation of the relevant University conduct policy at or near the time of the incident, unless the violation placed the health or safety of another at risk; involved plagiarism, cheating, or academic dishonesty; or was otherwise egregious.
 The Complainant and the Respondent will have the opportunity to receive information about the evidence gathered and identify questions for the investigator to pose.
-When the fact-gathering portion of the investigation is complete, the investigator will prepare and submit a report that includes their findings of fact and a recommendation whether the Respondent has violated University Policy.
+When the fact-gathering portion of the investigation is complete, the investigator will prepare and submit a report that includes their findings of fact and a recommendation whether the Respondent has violated University policy.

-If the Respondent is a student, the report is forward to the Office of Student Support and Judicial Affairs (OSSJA).
+If the Respondent is a student, the report is forwarded to the Office of Student Support and Judicial Affairs (OSSJA).
 The Complainant and the Respondent each have an opportunity to review and comment on the report.
-The Director of OSSJA reviews that Investigation Report and decides whether to accept the Investigator's recommendations.
-If the decision finds the Respondent in violation, then the Director issues a decision about disciplinary sanctions in accordance with Appendix G of the UC Davis Administration of Student Discipline.
+The Director of OSSJA reviews that investigation report and decides whether to accept the Investigator's recommendations.
+If the decision finds the Respondent in violation, then the Director issues a decision about disciplinary sanctions in accordance with the UC Davis Adjudication of Student Cases of Sexual Violence and Sexual Harassment.

-Both parties are informed simultaneously of the decision and either party may appeal the decision based on identified grounds.
-The University assigns an Appeal Hearing Officer.
-The Appeal Hearing Officer may uphold the decision, overturn it, or modify it.
+Both parties are informed simultaneously of the decision, generally within 60 days of the initiation of the investigation.
+Either party may appeal the decision based on identified grounds.
+An Appeal Hearing Officer assigned by the University may uphold the decision, overturn it, or modify it.
 If the Appeal Hearing Officer upholds the decision, there is no further appeal rights.
 If the Appeal Hearing Officer overturns or modifies the decision, either party has one additional right to appeal.

-Disciplinary sanctions for students found in violation of the UC Davis Student Harassment and Sexual Violence Policy can include but are not limited to:
+Disciplinary sanctions for students found in violation of the UC Davis Sexual Violence and Sexual Harassment Policy can include but are not limited to:

 - Dismissal

 - Suspension

-- Exclusion from Areas of Campus or Official University Functions
+- Exclusion from areas of campus or official University functions

-- Loss of Privileges and Exclusion from Activities
+- Loss of privileges and exclusion from activities

-- Deferred Separation
+- Deferred separation

-- Disciplinary Probation
+- Disciplinary probation

-- Censure/Warning
+- Censure/warning

 - Restitution